 Semester - The two consecutive periods of academic instruction (fall and spring) into which the academic year is divided at the College and at most other colleges.
 (Some colleges have trimesters, for example.)
-In addition to its fall and spring semesters, the College has three summer sessions (summer I, mid-summer and summer II).
+In addition to its fall and spring semesters, the College offers terms during the summer.

-SGA - The Student Government Association.
+${f SGA}$ - The Student Government Association.
 SGA is responsible for helping to influence policy for students at the College.
 Members of the SGA are elected by the student body.
 All registered clubs and organizations are members of the general assembly.
 The SGA office is located in Room S1-11 in the Winnet Student Life Building.